So, you want to know the pros and cons of becoming an Avon rep.

 This could include promotional flyers, business cards, brochures, product samples, catalogues etc. as well as Avon products that you can use yourself to demonstrate the effects of them and talk about why you like them so much.
 This is why it is always so important to track your expenses (with any business), so that you know exactly how much profit you’re generating, rather than just how much revenue is coming in.

-The Pros and Cons of Becoming an Avon Representative
+Becoming an Avon Representative Pros and Cons

 While NYBB doesn’t believe that joining Avon is a good business move, there are still some pros of selling Avon, which we’re going to take a look at now.